How to Start Producing Beats?

 If not, you’ll have to do some homework.
 Learn about what a beat is, how it’s used in electronic music (including hip hop) and why it’s so important to music as a whole.
 As you start to understand the makeup of a beat, put that knowledge to work with your DAW.

 There’s absolutely nothing wrong with that.
 Seriously – if everybody could make killer beats, everybody would be making killer beats.
-However, if you find yourself devouring music theory, spending hours after work learning how instruments sound together, or simply find yourself tapping out or hearing beats and are hungering for more, Recording Connection might be able to help.
+However, if you find yourself devouring music theory, spending hours after work learning how instruments sound together, or simply finding yourself tapping out or hearing beats and are hungering for more, Recording Connection might be able to help.

 In addition to the Recording Connection Hip Hop and Beat Making Program, we offer several other programs geared towards giving you a solid foundation in the music-making marketplace.
 This includes Ableton and Logic Pro Electronic Music Production, Audio Engineering and Music Production Programs.
 We even have a music business program.